Add or Edit a Box Business Source

 If you still have a Box Business Legacy source, an enterprise ID is required instead.
 In the Box Enterprise ID box, enter the unique identifier that’s displayed in your Box Enterprise Admin Console, in the Account & Billing tab. |

-Character Optical Recognition (OCR)
+Optical character recognition (OCR)

-If you want Coveo to extract text from image files or PDF files containing images, check the appropriate box.
-OCR-extracted text is processed as item data, meaning that it’s fully searchable and will appear in the item Quick View.
-See Enable Optical Character Recognition for details on this feature.
+The extracted text is processed as item data, meaning that it’s fully searchable and will appear in the item Quick view.
+See Enable optical character recognition for details on this feature.

 |

 Select who will be able to access the source items through a Coveo-powered search interface.
-For details on this parameter, see Content Security.
+For details on this parameter, see Content security.

-When using the Everyone content security option, see Safely Apply Content Filtering for information on how to ensure that your source content is safely filtered and only accessible by intended users. |
+When using the Everyone content security option, see Safely apply content filtering for information on how to ensure that your source content is safely filtered and only accessible by intended users. |

-In the Access tab, set whether each group and API key can view or edit the source configuration (see Resource Access):
+In the Access tab, specify whether each group (and API key, if applicable) in your Coveo organization can view or edit the current source.

 Completion